 Connectivity is extremely important for businesses to remain efficient.
 Azure offers uptime guarantees for its services.
 For example, they offer 99.9% uptime for their virtual machines.
 Compliance is also critical for many organizations.
 Azure has comprehensive compliance coverage with over 95 offerings, including HIPAA, ITAR, FedRAMP, ISO, and NIST.

-Microsoft uses their experience to implement and improve security-focused practices to ensure the protection of services and data.
+An essential piece of this Microsoft Azure guide is to demonstrate how Azure can keep your system protected.
+Microsoft uses its experience to implement and improve security-focused practices to ensure the protection of services and data.
+Click here to learn more about how Microsoft protects your data.
 Here are some of the methods Microsoft uses to protect your data:

 - Encryption: Microsoft uses multiple encryption methods, protocols, and algorithms to protect data at rest and in transit

 • Threat management: Microsoft cloud services have built-in protections against malware and Denial-of-Service (DoS) attacks, and utilizes advanced threat analytics to flag unusual activity in the cloud infrastructure

 • Network security: Microsoft uses multiple strategies to protect data, including firewalls, intrusion detection and prevention, and traffic isolation to protect VMs